-Day 82 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 82 of a Year Long Road Trip Along America’s Scenic Byways

 Well, I don’t have much to add for today.
 Carol and I didn’t make it very far on the Reader’s Digest Florida Keys drive as North Key Largo was our only stop.
 We spent the morning laying out by the pool at Buccaneer Island and tooling around The Fishing Village.
 Shakey and Jennalie joined us for lunch at The Raw Bar.

 The afternoon consisted of us lounging around the house pool, watching some golf, walking the dogs, and watching some football.
 We had such a laid back day, I don’t even have any pictures.
 I’ll have to borrow some from Carol.